oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

 ## Task 7: Import CA root certificate into client trust store (Linux, Windows only)

 1. Now that you have your signed DB server user certificate, you will deploy it to your DB wallet root location.
 The DB will use the `WALLET_ROOT` parameter to look for it's wallet-related information, including tde and tls.
-This step will copy the DB wallet, with the signed certificate, to both the PDB's `WALLET_ROOT` tls directory and the default directory a client would search for the wallet, `/etc/ORACLE/WALLETS/<user>`, in this case it would be `/etc/ORACLE/WALLETS/oracle` since we are using `sqlplus` as the `oracle` user.
+This step will copy the DB wallet, with the signed certificate, to both the PDB's `WALLET_ROOT` tls directory and the default directory an Oracle software client would search for the wallet, `/etc/ORACLE/WALLETS/<user>`, in this case it would be `/etc/ORACLE/WALLETS/oracle` since we are using `sqlplus` as the `oracle` user.

     ````
     <copy>./tls_deploy_db_wallet.sh</copy>
     ````
 Note: In order to set the WALLET_ROOT initialization parameter the DB must be restarted.
+The script will automatically restart the DB for you.

 ## Task 8: Configure for TLS network encryption.

 1. Add a new tnsnames.ora entry for the pdb1_tls connection string.
-This will copy the existing pdb1 connection string and modify it to use TCPS protocol and port 1522 instead of 1521.
+This will copy the existing pdb1 connection string and modify it to use TCPS protocol and port 1522 instead of TCP and 1521.

     ````
     <copy>./tls_update_tnsnames_ora.sh</copy>
     ````

-2. In this step, we update the database's sqlnet.ora to include the SSL_CLIENT_AUTHENTICATION parameter as false.
+2. In this step, we update the database's sqlnet.ora to include the SSL\_CLIENT\_AUTHENTICATION parameter as false.
 When set to false, one-way TLS can be used by the client.
 If set to true, mutual TLS (mTLS) must be used.

     ````
     <copy>./tls_update_sqlnet_ora.sh</copy>